 However, going to the driving range is not going to help you here so avoid them if possible while you are working on this skill.

-Your last skill that you need to work on to improve your putting skills is working to ensure that you are accelerating the club head when you are actually coming into contact with the ball.
+The last skill that you need to work on to improve your putting skills is working to ensure that you are accelerating the clubhead when you are actually coming into contact with the ball.

 Many players make the mistake of slowing the club down right before they actually hit the ball.
 This will cause you to lose the momentum that you need in order for the ball to make it to your target.

 Working to make a conscious effort not to slow the club down will usually be sufficient in order to improve this golf skill and give you some improved results.